ga-wdi-remote/js-dom-hw-progress-bars/README.md

   `.burnt` and `.unburnt` divs will need to change over time as the counter runs down.
-Specifically. `.unburnt` will need to go from 98% of the width of the component (since the `.flame` div also takes up some space) to 0% of the width while `.burnt` does the reverse.
+Specifically. `.unburnt` will need to go from 98% of the width of the component (since the `.flame` div also takes up some space) to 0% of the width as the timer runs down, while `.burnt` does the reverse.
 The function responsible for implementing this is `drawLitFuses(timerValue)`.

 #### 4. The Crawler

   If you thought the last one was cutesy, hoo boy.
-The Crawler will make its way across the screen as the timer moves.
-It should reach the end of the box that contains it by the time that the countdown timer reaches 0.
-Think about what that means based on the Crawler's dimensions.
-Additionally, as the Crawler makes its way across the screen, it should move back and forth (i.e. up and down) by 10 px with each step.
+The crawler will make its way from left to right across the screen, at a rate of 10 pixels per second.
+  Additionally, as the crawler makes its way across the screen, it should move back and forth (i.e. up and down) by 10 px with each step.
 The function responsible for implementing this behavior is `drawCrawlers(timerValue)`.

+> Under what conditions will the crawler make it all the way across the screen?

 ### Testing Your Work